algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 - [FreeRTOS documentation](https://www.freertos.org/Documentation/Mastering-the-FreeRTOS-Real-Time-Kernel.v1.0.pdf)
 - [SportShield's electronic diagram](./image/SportShield%20-%20Electronics%20diagram%20.png)

 ### Bluetooth

-The program will mostly reuse the existing bluetooth code.
-It will be modified so that the pairing is password protected.
+The program will mostly reuse the existing Bluetooth code.
+It will be modified so that the pairing is password-protected.

 ##### Organization

-Bluetooth should be it's own task.
+Bluetooth should be its task.

 ```cpp
 class Bluetooth{